roblebob/ud801-popular-movies/README.md

 Presuming a granularity of 8 bytes, and for the STRING: 32 x (2 bytes) = 64 bytes, gives __104__ bytes.
 Furthermore, presuming about __12 000__ movies gives a little over one mega bytes plus some overhead -- definitely no more than __1.5 mega__ bytes.
-(This rough estimate should also hold when presuming a granularity of 8 bytes.)
 This is why initially a background thread is started, downloading all Mains, accessible.